Mark Ashley-Jones – NPQML Facilitator

 Lauren Pasola – NPQML Facilitator

-As a previous Head of Department, Advanced Skills Teacher and Assistant Headteacher, Lauren uses the experiences she has had along her leadership journey to develop others.
+As a previous Head of Department, Advanced Skills Teacher, Assistant Headteacher and now Deputy Headteacher Lauren uses the experiences she has had along her leadership journey to challenge and develop others.

-Lauren has successfully coached colleagues through both the NPQ ML and NPQSL, mentored colleagues on leadership placements and facilitated the NPQML.
+Lauren has created and delivered a number of CPD courses as well as presented at local conferences.
+She has successfully coached colleagues through both the NPQML and NPQSL, mentored colleagues on leadership placements and is an experienced facilitator on the NPQML.

 Kate Greig – NPQSL Facilitator